Merck Manual

 View Patient Education

-Mutations of factor V make it resistant to its normal cleavage and inactivation by activated protein C, and they predispose to venous thrombosis.
+Mutations of factor V make it resistant to its normal cleavage and inactivation by activated protein C, and they also predispose to venous thrombosis.

 Factor V Leiden is the most common of these mutations.
 Homozygous mutations increase the risk of thrombosis more than do heterozygous mutations.

-Pathways in blood coagulation
+Pathways in Blood Coagulation

 Diagnosis of Factor V Resistance to APC